itayke/inhale/ARCHITECTURE.md

 ### Class-Based Architecture

 Each hardware component and logical unit is encapsulated in a class with clear responsibilities.
-Global instances are defined in `main.cpp` and declared `extern` in headers.
+Global instances are defined in `main.cpp` and declared `extern` in headers (e.g., `Sensor pressureSensor`).

 ### Separation of Concerns

-- `PressureSensor` handles raw sensor data only
+- `Sensor` handles raw sensor data only
 - `BreathData` handles breath-related processing (normalization, detection)
 - `Display` handles all rendering
 - `Storage` handles persistence